JohnKraft93/Trail_Image_Classification/Object_Detection/README.md

 Step 7: Train model using google colab with ModelTrainingOnColab.IPYNB.

-	Step 7a: Add all files in directory to TensorFlow models git repository and then upload repository to google drive.
+	Step 7a: Git clone models git repository (https://github.com/tensorflow/models.git).
+Then add all directories to TensorFlow models git repository and then upload repository to google drive.

 	Step 7b: If you have already uploaded TensorFlow models git repository then you only need to upload your training and data directories.